Notes on Causation, Comparison, and Regression: A regression adjustment is implicitly a weighted comparison

 \section{A regression adjustment is implicitly a weighted comparison}

 To answer these questions, we must first ask a crucial intermediate question.
 How does the above regression approach implicitly weight the individual observations in the data at hand?
-Building on important work by Imbens (\citeyear{imbens2015matching}; see also \citealt{abadie2015comparative}, \citealt{gelman2018high}), \cite{chattopadhyay2023implied} show that the traditional regression estimator is equivalent to the following weighted contrast
+Building on important work by \citet{imbens2015matching} (see also \citealt{abadie2015comparative}, \citealt{gelman2018high}), \citet{chattopadhyay2023implied} show that the traditional regression estimator of $\tau$ is equivalent to the following weighted contrast

-where the weights $w$ in each group sum to the corresponding group size and can be expressed in closed form; i.e., without approximations.\footnote{See \cite{angrist1999empirical} and \cite{aronow2016does} for related work.} If, in the control group, $w_{c,1} = 2$, then the first control counts as if she were two controls, correcting for the fact that people like this control are underrepresented in the control group and overrepresented in the treated group because of the absence of randomization.
+where the weights $w$ in each group sum to the corresponding group size and can be expressed in closed form; i.e., without approximations.\footnote{See \citet{angrist1999empirical} and \citet{aronow2016does} for related work.} If, in the control group, $w_{c,1} = 2$, then the first control counts as if she were two controls, correcting for the fact that people like this control are underrepresented in the control group and overrepresented in the treated group because of the absence of randomization.
 In other words, linear regression implicitly creates and contrasts weighted samples of treated and control observations, where the contribution or weight of each observation to the aggregate average treatment effect estimate can be computed and scrutinized.
 By analyzing these weights, we can transparently assess how linear regression attempts to mimic features of randomized experiments, as we discuss next.
-In Figure \ref{fig_obs_uri}, we illustrate the structure of the weighted groups after regression in our running example.\footnote{The implied regression weights are computed using the \texttt{R} package \texttt{lmw}; see the associated paper \cite{chattopadhyay2023lmw} for details.} Here, the size of people is proportional to their corresponding weights.
+In Figure \ref{fig_obs_uri}, we illustrate the structure of the weighted groups after regression in our running example.\footnote{Here, we regress the outcome (expenditure) linearly on the two baseline covariates: income and visits.} The implied regression weights are computed using the \texttt{R} package \texttt{lmw}; see \citet{chattopadhyay2023lmw} for details.
+Here, the size of individuals is proportional to their corresponding weights, with negative weights turning them upside down.